OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

 //generate points in a unit square final double[] point = haltonsequence.nextPoint();

-//count points inside/outside of hello inscribed circle of hello square final double x = point[0] - 0.5;
+//count points inside/outside of the inscribed circle of the square final double x = point[0] - 0.5;
 final double y = point[1] - 0.5;
 if (x*x + y*y > 0.25) {